 Well, my way of putting switch plates together..

-Choose a sturdy, commercially made, base to attach your mosaic too.
+Choose a sturdy, commercially made, base to attach your mosaic to.
 I now use metal bases.
-I have used wood in the past but had problems with warping during grouting, especially for the larger sizes (yeah, wood and water don't don't play nice together).
+I have used wood in the past, but had problems with warping during grouting, especially for the larger sizes (yup, wood and water don't don't play nice together).
 And I feel the plastic covers have a bit too much flex, at least the ones my sources carry.

 Attach your design with your favorite glue- Weldbond, silicone...